brunafachinetti/100-days-of-code/log.md

 **Today's Progress: Built Project 3 of 5.

-**Thoughts: For this project I checked many, many times the source-code.
+**Thoughts: Before starting this project I've studied a little about Flexbox and Grid and also checked a few websites source-code.
 I'm starting to think that there's more than one way to build a webpage and all the ways are correct as long as the code is clean and following the good practices.
+Or maybe not, there is one right way and many wrong ways lol Anyway, I've studied about flexbox and grid too, the difference between them and when to use each one.
+Got a better understanding on how flexbox works, it feels like I was doing things ramdomly, without actually knowing what I was doing and just followig the teacher or the example.
+Now I think I've started to understand the process of adjusting a layout with flexbox and grid.
+But just starting, as I still don't know how to make just one card per row when wraping.
+Look at the difference between the example and my work when you shrink the page width.
+In the example, the card shrinks to a minimum width and then goes one card per row.
+I couldn't do that =/

 **Link to work: [Product Landing Page](http://aulaspotify.atwebpages.com/product/)<br>
-**Link to the original file: [FreeCodeCamp Project 3 - Product Landing Page]()
+**Link to the original file: [FreeCodeCamp Project 3 - Product Landing Page](https://codepen.io/freeCodeCamp/full/RKRbwL)

 ###Day 11: 8th July, 2020